Skip to content

 According to the U.S. Department of Transportation (DOT), there are more than 260 shared micromobility systems as of August 2020.
 Subsequently, micromobility is expected to explode over the next few years.

-See SC Tech Insights for more articles on Transportation.
-Also, see SC Tech Insights’ Smart City And IoT – The Best Opportunities And The Challenges.
+Also, for more articles on transportation and smart transportation technology, see SC Tech Insights’ article on Smart City And IoT – The Best Opportunities And The Challenges, and more articles on Transportation.

 Don’t miss the tips from Unvarnished Facts!